Amir Abo-Shaeer

-Amir Muhsin Abo-Shaeer (امير محسن ابو شعير; born March 20, 1972) is an American teacher and mechanical engineer.
+Amir Muhsin Abo-Shaeer (أمير محسن أبو شعير; born March 20, 1972) is an American teacher and mechanical engineer.
 In 2001, during his first year of teaching, he established the Dos Pueblos Engineering Academy (DPEA) on the Dos Pueblos High School campus.
 In addition to being the Director of the DPEA, he teaches physics, engineering, robotics, machining, and manufacturing.
 His focused outreach efforts have yielded 50% female student enrollment in the DPEA.
 He also ran FRC Team 1717 as part of the academy program.
 He was named a MacArthur Fellow in 2010.
 He is the first high school teacher to win the award, as well as the first FIRST mentor to win the award for work relating to FIRST robotics.

 Early life and education

 Shaeer was born to an Iraqi Muslim father and an Irish-American mother in São Paulo, Brazil, where his father was teaching physics at the university.
 Before his first birthday, his family returned to Santa Barbara, California, where he has resided ever since.

 He graduated from Dos Pueblos High School and attended the University of California, Santa Barbara, where he earned a B.S. in physics, a M.S. in mechanical engineering, and a M.Ed. in secondary education.